Non-Archimedean Whitney stratifications: Introduction

 The remaining sections give some variants and applications of the main result, mostly under some additional assumptions.
 In Section~\ref{sect:alg}, we show how to obtain t-stratifications such that for each $d$, $S_0 \cup \dots \cup S_d$ is closed in a suitable topology.
 In the pure valued field language $\LHen$, this can be applied to the Zariski topology, which yields the algebraic version of the main result.

-In the next section, we show how our result implies the existence of classical Whitney stratifications.
+In the next section, we show how our result implies the existence of classical Whitney stratifications (Theorem~\ref{thm:t->whit}).
 To this end, we first prove the valued field version of Whitney's Condition~(b) (Theorem~\ref{thm:kegel}, Corollary~\ref{cor:whit-b}); this needs an additional hypothesis on the language $\Lx$ (Hypothesis~\ref{hyp:orth}), which also holds in any field with analytic structure (Proposition~\ref{prop:an->orth}).

-Finally, we show how the present results imply the main conjecture of \cite{i.QpB} about sets up to isometry in $\bbQ_p$ for $p \gg 0$ (Section~\ref{sect:QpB}), we give a few examples of t-stratifications (Section~\ref{sect:ex}), and we list some open questions concerning enhancements of the main result (Section~\ref{sect:open}).
+Finally, we show how the existence of t-stratifications implies the main conjecture of \cite{i.QpB} about sets up to isometry in $\bbQ_p$ for $p \gg 1$ (Section~\ref{sect:QpB}) and we list some open questions concerning enhancements of the main result (Section~\ref{sect:open}).